Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 We denote by $\mathcal{G}^\infty_0\subset\mathcal{G}$ the subgroup of gauge transformations $g$ that satisfy the above two conditions, i.e.~they: \\

 (i)~~are small, i.e. $g\in \mathcal{G}_0$,

-(ii')~~satisfy the asymptotic condition Eq.~\eqref{gaugetranscondition}. \\ \\ Thus Teh argues that the gauge transformations $\mathcal{G}^\infty_0$ are the {\it redundant} ones, i.e.~the ones that are not physical.
+(ii')~~satisfy the asymptotic condition Eq.~\eqref{gaugetranscondition}. \\ \\ Since these are generated by the Gauss constraint and therefore are responsible for the indeterminism typical of time-localizable symmetries, the gauge transformations $\mathcal{G}^\infty_0$ are the {\it redundant} ones, i.e.~the ones that are not physical.
 (Anticipating that we will replace the condition (ii') by the more general (ii) below, we gave this label a tilde.)

 Smallness, i.e.~condition (i), is automatically satisfied for the U(1) structure group of electromagnetism in three spatial dimensions, but it is not automatically satisfied for the non-Abelian structure group $SU(2)$: and so, in general, (i) and (ii') are independent conditions.\\ \\ {\it Gauge transformations that are not generated by the Gauss constraint.} To find the set of all admissible gauge transformations, i.e.~not only those that are redundant but also those that have DES, we should drop the smallness condition (i).
-Also, we should replace (ii') by a more general asymptotic condition that is not specific to those gauge transformations that are generated by constraints, but which makes sure that gauge transformations are boundary-preserving.
-Thus we consider the following gauge transformations, which, as shown in \autocite{borsboom}, leave invariant whatever asymptotic boundary conditions are imposed on the fields:
+Also, we should replace (ii') by a more general asymptotic condition that is not specific to those gauge transformations that are generated by constraints, but which only makes sure that gauge transformations are boundary-preserving.
+Thus we consider the following gauge transformations, which, as proved in \autocite{borsboom}, leave invariant the asymptotic boundary conditions of fields on a Cauchy slice of Minkowski spacetime:

 (ii)~~the subgroup of gauge transformations that are constant at infinity, i.e.~$\exists g_0\in G:~~~g({\bf x})\rightarrow g_0$ as $|{\bf x}|\rightarrow\infty$.

 Clearly, (ii') is a special case of (ii) with $g_0=1$.
 We denote by $\mathcal{G}^I$ the subgroup of transformations that satisfy condition (ii), but not necessarily condition (i).
 Because these gauge transformations preserve the boundary conditions, we say that they are `boundary-preserving'.